New Year’s Eve calls for a fabulous outfit and you still have some days left to shop!

 A jacquard coat or blazer is an investment piece that can elevate your look to a complete new level of style.

-I love my Alexander McQueen red goddess gown with beautiful golden embellishments that I wore recently to a gala in London together with a belt by Matthew Williamsonicon, some sandals by YSL and a vintage Chanel clutch.
+I love my Alexander McQueen red goddess gown with beautiful golden embellishments that I wore recently to a gala in London together with a belt by Matthew Williamson, some sandals by YSL and a vintage Chanel clutch.

 Happy Holidays!